Is the American Staffordshire Terrier a pit bull?

 Well, believe it or not, it comes down to the law.

-American Pit Bull Terriers have gained a bad reputation as aggressive and dangerous fighting dogs, and legislation has been put in place to target their use in illegal fighting rings specifically.
+American Pit Bull Terriers have gained a bad reputation as aggressive and dangerous fighting dogs, and legislation has been put in place to specifically target their use in illegal fighting rings.

 Protective owners will tell you that the misunderstanding between the American Pit Bull Terrier as a breed and the term “pit bull” as a name for a group of breeds—both purebred and otherwise—has led to even further damage against the breed’s reputation.